 All measures were to be taken within IT, without the involvement of other departments and with manageable personnel expenditure.
 KIM defined the main target as a reduction of the current system by 30 to 40%, and to control future system growth, as well as improving their housekeeping processes.

 During the evaluation period, KIM compared several data archiving solutions.
 Main criteria were to be future-proof, flexible and easy to implement and operate.
 They chose Datavard‘s OutBoard for Analytics as the new nearline storage solution.
 The SAP certified solution splits data according to relevance and stores them highly compressed (up to 95%).
 Data always remains available for reporting and analysis.

-120 BW objects archived
+120 BW objects archived for KION

 Based on more than 70 KPIs and a benchmark of more than 250 systems, Datavard’s BW Fitness Test analyzed the strengths and weaknesses of the BW.
 “More than half of the system contained data with no added value, in particular ODS-, PSA-, and Changelog data, “Gräf explained.